typelead/eta-hackage/README.md

    $ git push origin
    ```

-   Also add the name of the package to the `packages.json` file.
+   Also add the name of the package to the `packages.json` file and
+   update this README.md with the package name (in alphabetical order).

 10. Submit a pull request to this repository for review.